3 Steps to Developing a Business Continuity Strategy in a Blizzard

 It isn’t just inclement weather and power outages that can threaten your business: fires, flooding, electrical outages, cyber threats, human errors and other disasters can all heavily damage any business, putting your systems and data at risk.

 Ensure that a tried-and-true data backup and disaster recovery solution have been put in place for effective, automated, and redundant data backup, making it easy to restore your business systems and files in the aftermath of a disaster.
-With SMBs often lacking the bandwidth and resources to develop a business continuity solution, businesses are increasingly relying on Managed Services Providers to implement a cost-effective disaster recovery solution.
+With many businesses often lacking the bandwidth and resources to develop a business continuity solution, businesses are increasingly relying on Managed Services Providers to implement a cost-effective disaster recovery solution.

 iCorps Guardian ensures redundant levels of protection from data loss including local backups and recovery through onsite image-based backups to an iCorps Guardian appliance and business continuity through backup and disaster recovery in the cloud.
 Learn more here.